The Flight of Dragons: Plot

 Knowing nothing about being a dragon, Peter is mentored by Carolinus' elder dragon companion, Smrgol.
-The dichotomy of magic and science is explored when Smrgol teaches Peter how dragons fly and breathe fire, abilities which Peter is able to explain with scientific principles.
+The dichotomy of magic and science is explored as Smrgol teaches Peter how dragons fly and breathe fire, abilities Peter can explain with scientific principles.
 As the quest progresses, the heroes survive an attack by the monstrous Sandmurks and are joined by the noble wolf Aragh, the archer Danielle, and the elf Giles.
 As the party nears Ommadon's realm, Danielle and Sir Orrin are captured by an ogre.
-Peter is nearly killed attempting to rescue them but is saved by Smrgol, who defeats the ogre at the cost of his own life.
-In the Red Wizard's realm the party faces the Worm of Sligoff, which Peter destroys by igniting the sulfuric acid it excretes.
-Ommadon casts a spell to induce hopelessness in the group, which Peter repels using Solarius' shield.
-Ommadon next sends numerous dragons to kill the heroes, but Giles plays Lo Tae Zhao's enchanted flute, lulling them and Peter to sleep.
+Peter is nearly killed while attempting to rescue them but is saved by Smrgol, who defeats the ogre at the cost of his own life.
+In the Red Wizard's realm, the party faces the Worm of Sligoff, which Peter destroys by igniting the sulfuric acid it excretes.
+Ommadon casts a spell to induce hopelessness in the group, which Peter repels with Solarius' shield.
+Ommadon then sends numerous dragons to kill the heroes, but Giles plays Lo Tae Zhao's enchanted flute, lulling them and Peter to sleep.
 Bryagh remains awake and kills Giles, Aragh, and Danielle.
-Sir Orrin slays Bryagh, but dies from his wounds.
+Sir Orrin slays Bryagh but dies from his wounds.

-When Ommadon appears on the battlefield, Peter manages to separate himself from Gorbash by recalling the principle of impenetrability.
-He is able to defeat Ommadon by countering the wizard's declarations of magic with explanations of science and logic, and denying the existence of magic.
+When Ommadon appears on the battlefield, Peter separates himself from Gorbash by recalling the principle of impenetrability.
+He defeats Ommadon by countering the wizard's declarations of magic with explanations of science and logic and by denying magic's existence.
 This destroys Ommadon, restores the other heroes to life, and allows the magical realm to take shape.
 Peter, having denied all magic, is separated forever from this realm, but not before awakening Melisande with a kiss and leaving her Ommadon's crown.
 Having fallen in love with Peter, Melisande begs Carolinus to allow her to join him.
-Back in 20th century Boston, Peter is selling the magic shield to a pawnbroker when Melisande enters the shop carrying the crown, and the two embrace.
+Back in 20th-century Boston, Peter is selling the magic shield to a pawnbroker when Melisande enters the shop carrying the crown, and the two embrace.